APRIL / MAY 2018 | Dominique Cameron

 JUNE 2018 | Emily Fong

 Emily Fong’s practice investigates containment: the body as container and the container as body.
 She is curious about observing humanity in the inanimate by drawing from life.
 How can the language of objects be used in new ways to understand the embodiment of human existence?
 Is there a path to freedom through play?
-Emily will be using her time in Collemacchia to shed old skin and turn her close attention to the environment.
-The media she uses varies from the timeless to the trashy; however what she will find to work with in Collemacchia is yet to be discovered.
+The media she uses varies from the timeless to the trashy.
+During Emily's residency in Collemacchia she worked with a carnet-de-voyage technique to make drawings that helped her to shed old skin and turn her close attention to the environment.

 AUGUST 2018 | Martina Geccelli